Instagram Analytics 101: Your Google Analytics Instagram Tracking Guide

 Until recently, the two platforms didn’t integrate very well, with Instagram traffic ending up under “direct traffic” in Google Analytics reports.

-Since referrer information couldn’t be tracked from the app to your mobile browser, it was difficult for Google Analytics to identify traffic coming from Instagram.
+Since referrer information couldn’t be tracked from the app to your mobile browser, it was difficult to identify Google Analytics Instagram traffic.

 This led to inflated direct traffic.